tulamili/bin4tsv-2018/README.md

 Developing memorandum :
  - You can easily invoke help manual easily by 'command --help' or 'commad --help opt', but everything is yet in Japanese.
     (I am thinking to implement the function of invoking English manual by reading the environment variable or "command --help EN')
+ - Common options switches desining though the whole program is important.
+Refining more is neccessary.
+Recently I have added -@ option to show the ongoing status in the interval of 1e5 or 1e6 lines.
+ - As many many of my friends say "complete publishing is important to improve my software", but I like to claim that I need to sophistication of my policy of building my software is still necessary beforehand.
+Please be patient.
+It may take more a few months.